seanj06/Burgers-R-Us-P5/TESTING.md

 #### **Checkout App**

-The checkout app was not included in the automated testing because of the stripe functionality so had a decent total of missing statements which wil be broken into sections.
+The checkout app was not included in the automated testing because of the stripe functionality so had a decent total of missing statements which will be broken into sections.

 **Delivery Time form functionality**

 ![delivery-time-statements](docs/manual%20testing/checkout-delivery-time-missing-statement.png)

-This missing statment included the delivery_time function data being added to the form and the valid form being saved on checkout.
+This missing statement included the delivery_time function data being added to the form and the valid form being saved on checkout.
 To test this i added a product to the cart, ensured the dynamic delivery time functionality was working by ensuring all of the dropdown options were there and submitted the form and checked the database to ensure it saved.

 ![test-delivery-times](docs/manual%20testing/test-delivery-times.png)